CecilieLNielsen/Security_Exam_Debate-Forum/src/main/java/readmeFIRST.txt

 This will ensure that you can use the same implemention even if you change the database.
 The same priciple applies for all other implementations.

+Package Controllers.
+* contains servlets aka. controllers
+* create controllers for different paths

+Package Dependencies
+* contains classes such as database connection
+* other classes with an importance for running the app

+Package Models
+* contains POJO objects

+Package Persistence.DAO:
+* this is the place for all DAO classes

+Package Persistence:
+* The raw database work happens here
+* SQL sentences are here

+Package Service:
+* all business logic here

+Package Utils:
+* all global util
+* test data